 This study evaluates the financial inclusion drives in the district of Gulbarga, Karnataka to assess its impact and success in opening accounts for unbanked households.

 Considerable amounts of money are currently being spent in extending no-frills accounts to unbanked households.
 Greater research needs to be done which examines how these accounts are used and how targeting techniques can be improved.
-Furthermore, such nation-wide initiatives need to be accompanied by extensive marketing campaigns which publicise these campaigns and its benefits for users.
+Furthermore, such nationwide initiatives need to be accompanied by extensive marketing campaigns which publicise these campaigns and their benefits for users.